fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 ## Start work on a repo

-In Github, grab an existing repo’s URL, or create a new repo then grab its URL.
-Then `clone` it from the command line:
+In Github, visit an existing repo or create a new repo then grab its URL.
+Next, `clone` it from the command line:

 ``` bash
 cd mycodedir
 git clone https://github.com/fuzzylogicxx/dummy.git optionaldirname
 ```

-Alternatively, you might have started off working locally before creating the repo in Github:
+Alternatively, you might have begun by working locally before creating the repo in Github:

 ``` bash
 mkdir dummy && cd dummy